InformaticsMatters/squonk2-data-manager-ui/README.md

 ## Development

-This project uses `yarn`.
+This project uses `pnpm`.

 Notable scripts:

-- `yarn install` to install dependencies.
+- `pnpm install` to install dependencies.
 This will also setup `husky` git hooks.
-- `yarn dev` starts the development server
+- `pnpm dev` starts the development server
-- `yarn dev:debug` same as above but with the Node debugger running.
+- `pnpm dev:debug` same as above but with the Node debugger running.
 Start the VSCode debugger to connect.
-- `yarn cypress` to run the end-to-end tests
+- `pnpm cypress` to run the end-to-end tests
-- `yarn build` will create a production build which includes type-checking and `eslint`
+- `pnpm build` will create a production build which includes type-checking and `eslint`
-- `yarn type-check` will run a one-off type check.
+- `pnpm type-check` will run a one-off type check.
 This is also called pre-push to ensure no type errors are deployed.
-- `yarn format:all` will format all files with the `eslint` config
+- `pnpm format:all` will format all files with the `eslint` config

 See `package.json` for all available scripts.